Libraries & archives

 cupar.library@onfife.com

-Cupar Library, the local public library is in the Duncan Institute, a distinctive Victorian building gifted to the town in 1870 by Miss Duncan of Edengrove and opened in 1870.
-In addition to the wide range of resources and activities that modern libraries provide, within the Duncan Room it holds the local and family history collection for North East Fife.
-The resources include books, photographs, newspapers, maps, and valuation rolls, all available to researchers.
+Cupar Library, the local public library is based in the Duncan Institute, a distinctive Victorian building gifted to the town by Miss Duncan of Edengrove and opened in 1870.
+In addition to the wide range of resources and activities that a modern library service offers, within the Duncan Room it holds the local and family history collection for North East Fife.
+The collection includes books, photographs, newspapers, maps, valuation rolls and microfilm copies of newspapers and census reports for local parishes.

 Fife Archives